-Some of the most famous colors in all the world are red ,white and blue.
-The American flag is known everywhere from the surface of the moon, the gold-medal stand at the Olympics, as well as to places of military victory and political leadership.
-All this, of course, raises the questions, why does it matter, and who should care?
+The American flag is known everywhere from the surface of the moon, the gold medal stand at the Olympics, as well as to places of military victory and political leadership.
+But why does it matter, and who should care?

-In recent years, we’ve heard of those who have asked “Why all this trouble over a piece of cloth?”
+In recent years, we’ve heard those who have asked, “Why all this trouble over a piece of cloth?”
 These words have even been attributed to people in positions of substantial prominence in the American context.

-The answers are compelling clear if you ask a certain subset of Americans.
+The answers are compellingly clear if you ask a certain subset of Americans.

-Some will say “these colors don’t run”.
+Some will say “these colors don’t run.”
 Here the words are a play on words from the clothing business, where colors might run when they’re washed.
-But for those who use it if the flag, they are remembering that heroism and historic Americanism go hand-in-hand.
-The greatest iconic image of this is the monument of placing of the flag in the midst of the horrendous battle of World War II at Iwo Jima.
+But for those who use it for the flag, they are remembering that heroism and historic Americanism go hand-in-hand.
+The greatest iconic image of this is the flag-raising monument, taken from an actual photograph of American soldiers putting a flagpole upright in the midst of the horrendous World War II battle at Iwo Jima.

-Others cannot help but think of it as the shroud of honor and glory that covers a casket for a fallen comrade.
-A flag draped coffin reminds us that freedom is not free and that many have given the ultimate sacrifice to preserve all that the flag represents.
+Others cannot help but think of the flag as the shroud of honor and glory that covers a casket for a fallen comrade.
+A flag-draped coffin reminds us that freedom is not free and that many have given the ultimate sacrifice to preserve all that the flag represents.

-Others still thrill to the colors as honored at the National Anthem as a powerful voice echoes the great words of Francis Scott Key, “Oh say does that banner yet wave o’er the land of the free and the home of the brave?”
+Still others thrill to the colors as honored at the National Anthem as a powerful voice echoes the great words of Francis Scott Key: “Oh say does that banner yet wave o’er the land of the free and the home of the brave?”
 It is an important question to ask as patriotism seems to be ridiculed, diminished, and suppressed by interests of globalism, anti-Americanism or just plain historical amnesia.

 I want to remind us of one of the first things our Founding Fathers did.
 On June 14, 1777, they gave us our American flag with its three colors of red, white and blue.
 These colors were selected because of heraldry, a historically recognized way of capturing virtues and values by coats of arms for noble families and nations.